The early years

 (This is a picture of me and my sister looking pretty cool!
 I’m rocking the epic sunglasses.)

 Trying the 9-5 lifestyle

 We settled in London and faced a battle with finances and visas to make our relationship work.
 I tried all sorts of different jobs from travel administration, charity fundraiser and school teacher.
-I spent 5 years switching from one stressful role, I didn’t like, to another.
+Switching from one unhappy stressful role, I didn’t like, to another.
 Working, paying bills and living for the weekend.

 After 6 years, I was done with feeling stressed and overworked.
 I was burnt out, not sleeping well, was over-thinking all the time and had bouts of depression.
 I could no longer ignore the fact that this life just wasn’t me.So, I decided to make a change.